signalkraft/mypyllant-component/docs/docs/index.md

 ### Fetch real-time power usage (not supported on every system)

 :   Fetches real-time power usage of the system.
-    if you see 404 errors in your logs after enabling this, your system doesn't support this data.
+    If you see 404 errors in your logs after enabling this, your system doesn't support this data.
     It's best to turn it off again.

+    :material-cog: Default is off.

+### Fetch system connection status

+:   Fetches connection status of the system (Connected / Offline).

+    :material-cog: Default is off.

+### Fetch diagnostic trouble codes

+:   Fetches diagnostic trouble codes of the system, for each connected & supported device.

+    :material-cog: Default is off.

+### Fetch Ambisense Capability

+:   Fetches information, whether the system has Ambisense capabilities.

+    :material-cog: Default is off.

+### Fetch Ambisense Room Thermostats (not supported on every system)

+:   Fetches Ambisense room thermostat data.
+    If you see 404 errors in your logs after enabling this, your system doesn't support this data.
+    It's best to turn it off again.

+    :material-cog: Default is off.

+### Fetch EEBUS Data

+:   Fetches information whether EEBUS is available or not.

+    :material-cog: Default is off.

+### Fetch Energy Management Data

+:   Fetches energy management data from EEBUS.

     :material-cog: Default is off.